fabiolb/fabio/README.md

 routing traffic to them.
 No configuration required.
 Deployment, upgrading and refactoring has never been easier.

-fabio is developed and maintained by [Frank Schroeder](https://twitter.com/magiconair).
+fabio is developed and maintained by The Fabio Authors.

 It powers some of the largest websites in
 The Netherlands ([marktplaats.nl](http://www.marktplaats.nl/)),